Hamlet to Gertrude: "when you are desirous to be blest, I’ll blessing beg of you" (part 1)

 To understand Hamlet’s cryptic statement, we might ask: Are there Bible stories that conform to this pattern, asking a favor of a person who is in need?
 Stories with which Shakespeare and his age were familiar?

 The answer is yes.
 Certain Bible tales demonstrate this dynamic.
-These include tales of Elijah helping widows, and gospel tales of Jesus feeding multitudes.
+These include tales of Elijah and Elisha helping widows, and gospel tales of Jesus feeding multitudes.
 In each, a person or group is in need, and the prophet or Jesus first asks a favor before helping.

 In the first such Elijah tale (1 Kings 17:7-16) [2], a famine afflicts the land.
 Elijah asks for water and bread from a widow who says that, with her son, she is near starvation and waiting for death.
 The widow feeds Elijah, and in return, he blesses her that her jar of flour and jug of oil will not run out until the famine ends.